 Kate frequently joins and moderates panels at conferences including SXSW and the Summit Series, and has earned awards from a wide range of journalism and news organizations.
 She is a fellow on the National Committee on US China Relations, a NextJ fellow with the Radio Television and News Directors’ Association, an Advisor to Innovation Social, and an active member of the Interactive Emmys Committee.

-Kate splits her time between New York City and Lake Geneva, Wisconsin.
+Kate splits her time between New York City, Miami, and Lake Geneva, Wisconsin.

 When you work with Grey Horse, our team becomes your team.